thatv/HA-Addons/yggdrasil/README.md

 ## Install

-Just install the addon and grap the yggdrasil-ip form the log, local peering should work
+Just install the addon and grap the yggdrasil-ip form the log, local peering should work fine